dyang21/dyang21.github.io/_pages/about.md

 I'm a graduate from Binghamton University with a Bachelor of Science in Computer Science.
 My education has provided me with a strong foundation in programming languages such as Python, C++, and Bash, as well as experience in tools like Wireshark.

-My passion lies in the intersection of system administration and software development.
+My passion lies in the intersection of IT and software development.
 I believe in leveraging both domains to enhance productivity in the Technical landscape as shown during my internship at Deltek, where I served as a System Administrator in the IT Infrastructure Team.

 Furthermore, my forward-thinking mindset enables me to proactively identify weaknesses within systems and processes.
 I excel in developing responsive solutions to address these challenges as demonstrated in my most recent personal project and my contributions at Deltek.